-The purpose of this standard is to set clear expectations for how registrants are to provide culturally safe and anti-racist care for Indigenous clients.
+The purpose of this standard is to set clear expectations for how CSHBC registrants are to provide culturally safe and anti-racist care for Indigenous clients.
+This standard is intended to enhance and support the concepts contained in the Registrant Code of Ethics (SOP-PROF-08) and Professional Accountability & Responsibility (SOP-PROF-05).